About Bruce Schwab, OceanPlanet Energy & the Team

 She joined the OPE Team in the fall of 2013.
 She holds a USCG Master 500 GRT Oceans and an ABYC Electrical Certification.
 She continues to get her sea time fix by teaching Outward Bound sailing courses & supporting scientists on research vessels in Antarctica.

-She spends her off time traveling & adventuring as much as possible.
+She spends her time off traveling & adventuring as much as possible.

 Tom learned to sail on the New Meadows River in Casco Bay.
 After many years of travel, life in San Francisco, and a combined career as a musician, music educator, yacht commissioner and repair specialist; Tom returned to Maine with his family in 2002.